slidevjs/slidev/custom/fonts.md

 And that's all.

 Fonts will be **imported automatically from [Google Fonts](https://fonts.google.com/)**.
-That means you can use any fonts avaliable on Google Fonts directly.
+That means you can use any fonts available on Google Fonts directly.

 ## Local Fonts